Confinement and orbital stability of solitons of the NLS equation on metric graphs: Introduction

 A relevant example of initial datum satisfying the hypotheses of Proposition~\ref{main_prop_1} is that of a slow soliton placed far from the vertex and moving toward it, discussed in Subsection~\ref{SlowS}.
-In this case, the main result implies that the solution remains on the same half-line and stays close to a soliton in the energy norm, if the velocity initially present is below a critical velocity: slow solitons are reflected, as shown in Proposition \ref{reflection}.
+In this case, the main result implies that the solution remains on the same half-line and stays close to a soliton in the energy norm, if the velocity initially present is below a critical velocity: slow solitons are reflected, as shown in Proposition \ref{prop:slow-solitons}.
 This behavior is reminiscent of the so-called \emph{quantum reflection} of matter-wave solitons, well known in the physics of Bose--Einstein condensates and matter wave solitons (see, e.g., \cite{Cornish08,Brand06, ErnstBrand2010}).
 Beyond the rigorous result above, the quantum-reflection phenomenon is further investigated numerically in Section~\ref{conclusions}.
-In particular, we show that the kinetic energy of the incoming soliton attains its maximum at the collision time, a markedly non-classical behavior.\\ We stress that similar results concerning confinement, orbital stability and reflection of slow solitons, hold true also for the more standard case of the subcritical NLS on the line with a repulsive potential, as we prove in the final Section of the paper (see Proposition \ref{Line}), where we also provide a comparison with the existing literature.
+In particular, we show that the kinetic energy of the incoming soliton attains its maximum at the collision time, a markedly non-classical behavior.\\ We also stress that analogous results on confinement, orbital stability and slow-soliton reflection hold for the more standard case of the subcritical NLS on the line with a repulsive potential; this is proved in the final part of the paper (see Proposition~\ref{Line}), where we also compare our approach with the existing literature on the subject.
+This model, and the other discussed in Section~6, show that confinement and reflection of slow solitons have to be interpreted as a general threshold energy phenomenon and they are not restricted to metric graphs in the class $H$.
+We find that the latter remains however a convenient setting, useful to exhibit the relevant behaviors in both the situations of absence or presence of ground state.